jhund/rails-data-explorer/README.md

 * Integrates with ActiveRecord.
 * Renders beautiful charts (using Vega/Nvd3 and d3.js).
 * Uses best charting practices (using Vega visualization grammar).
-* Automatically detects and handles categorical and quantitative (integer, decimal, and temporal) data types.
+* Automatically detects and handles categorical and quantitative data types.
+  (integer, decimal, and temporal)
-* Automatically performs and renders visualizations for univariate, bivariate and multivariate analysis.
+* Automatically renders visualizations and statistics for univariate, bivariate and multivariate analysis.
 * Provides single click access to univarate and all possible combinations of bivariate analyses.